 Dry staples: unsung heroes Dry staples are the unsung heroes of the pantry, quietly waiting in jars, ready to rescue us from potential dilemmas.
 Their importance cannot be overstated; from grains and legumes to spices and herbs, these humble ingredients [...]

 Safety net Even as I consider taking the leap to a fully home-cooked diet for my dogs, a backup bag of commercial dog food lurks in the cupboard.
-It provides a sort of safety net: a feeling of security rooted [...]
+It creates a sort of safety net: a feeling of security rooted [...]

 The language of labelling Part One We all want the best for our dogs, and part of that means knowing what they’re eating, understanding the ingredients in their food and how they're prepared.
 And, perhaps just as importantly, being aware [...]